jarun/nnn/README.md

 - the current context is in reverse
 - other used contexts are underlined
 - rest are unused

+To switch to a context press the Leader key followed by the context number (1-4).

 The first time a context is entered, it copies the state of the last visited context.
 Each context remembers its start directory and last visited directory.